eccsm/jbd/Readme.md

 - **Loan Management:**
     - Create Loan: Customers can create loans for themselves; admins can create loans for any customer.
     - View Loans: Retrieve loans for a customer along with computed remaining fees.
+        - Filter loans by payment status (isPaid)
+        - Filter loans by number of installments
+        - Filter loans by date range (createDate)
     - Payment Processing: Process payments against loan installments.
     - Delete Loan: Remove loans (admins only) and adjust customer credit accordingly.
 - **API Documentation:**
     - Swagger UI is provided to explore and test all endpoints.
+    - Interactive API documentation with request/response examples.
 - **Docker Support:**
     - Fully Dockerized using a multi-stage build for a minimal final image.
 - **Profiles:**